-The most recent update from the United Nations on progress towards the Sustainable Development Goals paints a bleak picture: to avoid the worst effects of climate change, global GHG emissions will "need to peak before 2025 and then decline by 43% by 2030, falling to net zero by 2050.
+The most recent update from the United Nations on progress towards the Sustainable Development Goals2 paints a bleak picture: to avoid the worst effects of climate change, global GHG emissions will "need to peak before 2025 and then decline by 43% by 2030, falling to net zero by 2050.
 Instead under current voluntary national commitments to climate action, greenhouse gas emissions will rise [emphasis added] by nearly 14 percent by 2030."

-Here in the United States, we have only seen marginal progress made at the federal level towards changing our emissions trajectory.
+Here in the United States, we witnessed historical progress made at the federal level towards changing our emissions trajectory towards 40% reduction from 2005 levels by 2030.
 In November 2021, the US Congress enacted the Infrastructure Investment and Jobs Act ("IIJA"), also called the Bipartisan Infrastructure Law ("BIL").
 The \$1.2 trillion act established and refunded programs to support new infrastructure over a 10-year period.
 The Act contains research and development funds for low-carbon energy technology and support for deployment of clean energy technology such as electric vehicles.
-In fact, the largest portion of this investment will be overseen by the Department of Transportation.
+In fact, the largest portion of this investment will be overseen by the Department of Transportation.3 And in August 2022, the US Congress reached a deal on budget reconciliation and enacted the Inflation Reduction Act ("IRA").
+The IRA is a landmark federal law which aims to curb inflation, including the single most significant legislation to combat climate change in our nation's history investing a total of \$369 billion to help build the clean energy economy through incentives and tax credits, including the creation of a \$27 billion Greenhouse Gas Reduction Fund ("GHGRF") modelled after the Connecticut Green Bank ("Green Bank").4